CtrlK

 Actionability

-There is no executable code, no concrete commands, no specific examples, and no copy-paste ready guidance.
-Every bullet point is an abstract description ('Deploy push gossip protocol', 'Execute Merkle tree comparison') rather than a concrete instruction with implementation details.
+There is no concrete code, no executable commands, no specific examples, and no copy-paste ready guidance.
+Every bullet point is a vague description like 'Deploy push gossip protocol' or 'Execute Merkle tree comparison' without any implementation details, parameters, APIs, or tools to use.

 1 / 3